 Leopoldstr.
 11a, 2.
 OG, 246

-Hanna Straß-Senol joined the Rachel Carson Center as co-director of environmental humanities development in 2020.
+Hanna Straß-Senol joined the Rachel Carson Center as co-director of environmental humanities development in 2020 and the coordination team of the international doctoral program "Rethinking Environment" in March 2021.
 Her research interests and teaching foci reach from environmental literary and cultural studies (specifically postcolonial ecocriticism and environmental justice), postcolonial literatures and theory (spec. anglophone african and pacific writing), ethnic and Native American literature, (19th century) gothic literature, and sea literature to theories of globalization and cultural studies and migration.
 From 2016, she was a lecturer at the Institute of English and American Studies at the Carl von Ossietzky University of Oldenburg and a post-doc research fellow in the "Fiction meets Science" (FMS) research group sponsored by the Volkswagen Stiftung.
 She also coordinated CvO University's European Master in Migration and Intercultural Relations in 2018.
 As a member of the DFG-research training group "Globalization and Literature.
 Presentations, Transformations, Interventions" at the LMU Munich, she wrote her PhD dissertation titled "Stories of Pollution: Narrating Toxicity in Postcolonial Contexts."
 She is a co-founder of the postgraduate forum "Environment, Literature, Culture" (ELC), co-founder of the GAPS postgraduate forum "Postcolonial Narrations," and was webinar coordinator for EASLCE (2014-2016).

 - "Indigenous Literature and the Anthropocene: Two Case Studies."
 In Anglophone Literature and Culture in the Anthropocene.
 Edited by Gina Comos and Caroline Rosenthal, 177-136.
 Cambridge: Cambridge Scholars, 2019.